taichi-dev/taichi_benchmark/README.md

 We are working on extending our benchmarks to cover more generalized parallel tasks.
 Benchmark items are added when there are proper baseline implementations to compare.

 * **More devices**
-The current tests are conducted on Nvidia GPUs.
+The current tests are conducted primarily on Nvidia GPUs.
 We are extending our benchmark on more diverse devices as Taichi is hardware neural.
-Also, performance reports are welcomed if you have a device supported by Taichi!
+Also, performance reports are welcome if you have a device supported by Taichi!